What does a Certified Occupational Therapy Assistant do?

 - Current certification as a Certified Occupational Therapy Assistant (COTA) in the state of practice.

-- Associate's degree in Occupational Therapy Assistant from an accredited program.
+- Associate's degree from an accredited Occupational Therapy Assistant program.

 - Strong interpersonal and communication skills.

-- Ability to work collaboratively with a team of healthcare professionals.
+- Ability to work collaboratively within a team and with patients and their families.

 Is becoming a Certified Occupational Therapy Assistant a good career path?

-Choosing this career path has its own set of advantages and challenges.
-Understanding these can help job seekers decide if this is the right path for them.
+Working as a COTA has its own set of advantages and challenges.
+Understanding these can help job seekers make an informed decision.
 Here are some pros and cons to consider:

 - Pros: